-Ever since trying my hand at using tattoo paper to make patterned planters, I have been dying to try using gold foil tattoos on planters.
+Ever since using tattoo paper to make patterned planters, I’ve been dying to try using gold foil tattoos.
 But I didn’t want those flash tattoo looks.
 I wanted to be able to create my own custom typography tattoos to use.
 That’s when I found out about Silhouette’s gold foil tattoo paper.
 It can be cut in your cutting machine to create custom designs!
 I was a little intimidated to cut and use the tattoo paper, but it was actually crazy simple.
 And the gold foil typography on these DIY totally 80’s gold foiled planters is better than any adhesive vinyl.
 The tattoo paper is also more pliable, which means that the design can easily wrap around a curved surface like these planters.

 I used a few of my gradient planters for the base because they totally lent to the 80’s beach vibes I was going for, but you can use this same technique on any ceramic or concrete planter.